mongodb/docs/source/includes/mongodb-compatibility-table-c.rst

      -
      -
      -
+     -
-     - |checkmark|
+     - ✓
-     - |checkmark|
+     - ✓

 .. [#c-1.18-driver-support] The 1.18 driver does not support snapshot reads on secondaries.
 For more information, see the `MongoDB Server version 5.0 release notes <https://docs.mongodb.com/v5.0/release-notes/5.0/#snapshots>`__.